 On September 30, 2021, in a precedential decision, the Trademark Trial and Appeal Board (“TTAB”) clarified that “reckless disregard satisfies the requisite intent for fraud on the USPTO in trademark matters.”
 Chutter, Inc. v.
-Great Management Group, LLC,2021 USPQ2d 1001 (TTAB 2021).
+Great Concepts, LLC, 2021 USPQ2d 1001 (TTAB 2021).
 This question was left open by the Federal Circuit in the seminal case of In re Bose.
 Since Bose, the number of times the TTAB has upheld a finding of fraud has been few and far between, given the high bar set to demonstrate fraud.
 While the Chutter case may be relaxing these standards, trademark owners are cautioned to fully understand the implications of their dealings with the USPTO before they submit any documents.
 The consequences of signing or submitting inaccurate documents could be devastating.

 Background of the Law